jwiegley/johnwiegley/drafts/drafts.md

 # Text

-A thought I had this week: We have two deep problems re: racism in this
-country: A policy problem, and a love problem.
-Anti-racism is an effective stance with regard to policy, but it does not move the needle very far on the matter of love: Not just including, but cherishing; not just accepting, but befriending; not just supporting, but sacrificing for love’s sake.
-It’s this heart-distance that has allowed the policy problem to sink such deep roots.

-# Text

 A philosopher is technically a lover of wisdom, someone who seeks understanding and a greater comprehension of reality.
-They revel in shining a light into the dark places, and are characterized by curiosity, profundity, and eager desire to improve their character.
+They revel in shining a light into dark places, and are characterized by curiosity, profundity, and an eager desire to improve their character.

-A mystic is someone who lives their life according to a greater Reality than what can be immediate or physically perceived, but they do so in the sense of a drop being moved along the Ocean.
-Through love and intimate communion they seek to perceive Reality directly, not only through the lens of the mind or perception.
-They seek dissolution and combustion in the flame of love, moth-like, rather than the sober gaze of the philosopher.
+A mystic is someone who lives their life according to a greater Reality than can be immediately or physically perceived; but they do so in the sense of a drop moving along with the Ocean.
+Through love and intimate communion they wish to perceive Reality directly, not only through the lens of the mind or perception.
+They seek dissolution and combustion in the flame of love -- moth-like -- rather than the sober gaze of the philosopher.

 # Text